-Pie songs are surprisingly easy to find on your local classic rock station, and what better time than Thanksgiving to run down some of our favorites odes to this popular dessert?
+Pie songs are surprisingly easy to find on your local classic rock station, and what better time than Thanksgiving to run down some of our favorite odes to this popular dessert?
 (Plus, we gotta be honest, there were very few turkey songs out there.)
 Anyway, if you want to feast like Led Zeppelin, the Beatles or Bob Dylan this holiday season, here's a handy guide to each of their favorite baked goods in the form of our list of the Top 10 Pie Songs:

-Humble Pie (The Band, Not a Song)
+Humble Pie (The Band, Not a Song)Humble Pie

 OK, things get a bit more serious from here on out.
-Unlike just about everyone else on this list, Motley Crue don't seem to have any particular flavor preferences when it comes to dessert on this track from their 1989 opus 'Dr. Feelgood.'
+Unlike just about everyone else on this list, Motley Crue don't seem to have any particular flavor preferences when it comes to dessert on this track from their 1989 opus Dr. Feelgood.
 We can't imagine they'd be too concerned if it was served hot or cold, either.
 The important thing is that it's yours and that they get it as soon as possible.

-Dylan plays it loose and simple on this track from 1969's 'Nashville Skyline,' digging deep into country music, and for this track at least, seemingly abandoning any kind of layered lyrical meanings in favor of crafting a straight-up pie song: "Oh me / Oh my / Love that country pie / Call me for dinner honey, I'll be there!"
+Bob Dylan plays it loose and simple on this track from 1969's Nashville Skyline, digging deep into country music, and for this track at least, seemingly abandoning any kind of layered lyrical meanings in favor of crafting a straight-up pie song: "Oh me / Oh my / Love that country pie / Call me for dinner honey, I'll be there!"

-As promised, another, more conventional pie song from the Beatles' 'White Album.'
-This old-fashioned throwback of a number, complete with added scratchy lo-fi sound, finds McCartney as a young romantic wishing his now-famous actress lover to return to his side in the old country.
+Another, and more conventional, pie song from the Beatles' White Album.
+This old-fashioned throwback of a number, complete with added scratchy low-fi sound, finds McCartney as a young romantic wishing his now-famous actress lover to return to his side in the old country.
 Doesn't seem likely, buddy, but perhaps we can interest you in some pastries?